Morita equivalences for Zhu's algebra: Presentations of mode transition algebras, zig-zag algebras, and Zhu algebras

 We will prove \cref{ThmHeisenberg} as a consequence of \cref{Cor1}.
-To do so, we first give a concrete description of the universal enveloping algebra of $V$ and then explicitly provide strong identities in $\Ac_d$.
+To do so, we first describe the universal enveloping algebra of $V$ and then explicitly provide strong identities in $\Ac_d$.

 In what follows, we denote by $\hc$ an abelian Lie algebra over $\CC$ of dimension $n$ with basis $H_1, \dots, H_n$ and with the symmetric bilinear form $(H_i,H_j) \coloneqq \delta_{i,j}$.
 The associated Heisenberg Lie algebra is where the Lie bracket is given by for every $X,Y \in \hc$ and $f,g \in \CC[t,t^{-1}]$, and $\kk$ is a central element.
-(Here and in what follows we write $Hf(t)$ instead of $H \otimes f(t)$.)
+(Here and in what follows, we write $Hf(t)$ instead of $H \otimes f(t)$.)

-Associated to this Lie algebra, one defines the \emph{rank-$n$ Heisenberg vertex operator algebra} $V=V(\hc)$, also called the rank-$n$ free boson vertex operator algebra.
-This vertex operator algebra is also identified with the $n$-fold tensor product of the rank-$1$ Heisenberg vertex operator algebra $\pi$.
+Associated to this Lie algebra, one defines the \emph{rank-$n$ Heisenberg VOA} $V=V(\hc)$, also called the rank-$n$ free boson VOA.
+This VOA is also identified with the $n$-fold tensor product of the rank-$1$ Heisenberg VOA $\pi$.
 Since $\dim(\pi_m)=\prt_m$ and the grading of $V$ is induced from the grading of $\pi$, one immediately obtains that $\dim(V_m) = \prt^n_m$.

 The universal enveloping algebra of $V$ can be described as a quotient of a completion of the universal enveloping algebra of $\whc$.
 The algebra $\whc$ is naturally graded by the assignments so that also the universal enveloping algebra $U(\whc)$ is graded.
 Denote by $U(\whc)_{\kk=1}$ the quotient of $U(\whc)$ by the identification $\kk=1$, and observe that this is still a graded algebra.
 We then define which again is an algebra graded over $\ZZ$, with homogeneous graded piece denoted $\UV_d$.
-In analogy to \cite[Lemma 4.3.2]{bzf} one obtains the following identification (see also the comments in \cite[\S 5.1.8]{bzf}).
+In analogy to \cite[Lemma 4.3.2]{bzf}, one obtains the following identification (see also the comments in \cite[\S 5.1.8]{bzf}).

 \begin{lem} There is an isomorphism of graded algebras between the universal enveloping algebra of $V$ and $\UV$. \end{lem}

 In particular, every element of $\UV_d$ is represented by (convergent) sums of strings of the form